bdspecht/study-notes/puppet/README.md

+# Puppet certified professional
-My notes from studying for the Puppet Professional certification.
+Study notes from preparring for the Puppet certification